oomph-lib/oomph-lib/CONTRIBUTING.md

    will pull these formatting changes back into your local repository.
 To avoid merge conflicts it's a good habit to do this a few minutes after pushing anything to your remote repository.

+   Also remember that a push to a remote repository will usually spawn a number of Action-based self-tests.
+While these don't "cost" us anything (Thank you, Github!) you should still kill unnecessary runs (in the Actions tab) if the push to your forked repository is intended as a backup and/or has not affected parts of the library that are tested by these Actions.
+For instance, there's no need to re-run the self-tests if you've only worked on the documentation.

 6. Now go to the GitHub webpage for your remote forked repository (https://github.com/JoeCoolDummy/oomph-lib/) and click on the button with a branch symbol and the text "`main`":